Make a great impression on new hires right from the beginning—otherwise, they may just leave.

 Work relationships matter.
 Make it easy for new hires to connect with the rest of the team by using video to show the human side of the company.
 The non-profit Coast & Country Housing, for example, gives new hires a warm welcome with clips that show what employees like to do outside of the office.

-At the end of a new hire’s first day, send a video that presents a checklist of achievable onboarding goals.
-New hires should also have a list of these goals they can print and check throughout onboarding.
+At the end of a new hire’s first day, send an onboarding checklist or video that presents a checklist of achievable onboarding goals.
+New hires should have a list of these goals they can print and check throughout onboarding.
 But for the first day, a video is a great way to quickly convey the expectations and set a friendly tone around the goals.

 It never hurts to use brief how-to videos to help new employees set up their technology and work-related systems, especially if they require complex instruction.